-- A new persistent cough.
-This means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)
+- a new, continuous cough – this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours

 - a blocked or runny nose